Ellen Adams writes fiction, essays, and songs, with a particular interest in the unexpected doorways between kinship and estrangement.

 She studied Comparative Literature, Urban Studies and Creative Writing at Princeton University.
 She holds an MFA in Fiction from Brooklyn College, where she received the Lainoff Prize.

 She is a former resident of Hedgebrook and was a member of Brooklyn’s PowderKeg.
-In 2017, she will be hosted by University of Lethbridge's Faculty of Fine Arts' residency program at Gushul Studio.
+In 2017, she will be hosted by Drop Forge & Tool as well as University of Lethbridge's Gushul Studio Program for creative residencies.
 In 2018, she will be a writer-in-residence at Sointula Art Shed, where she will also lead a fiction workshop.

 She has taught literature and media at Payap University and writing at Brooklyn College, as well as zine workshops to high school students.